-- Field re-profiling on deep peat fields using a screw leveller, along with drain blocks, drain infilling and keyed berms across the fields, in conjunction with outfall management; - Inoculation of Sphagnum on compatible residual deep peat areas; - Targeted fertiliser applications on bare peat areas to accelerate vegetation establishment on headlands and high fields. - Targeted drain blocking around existing wetlands or standing water to create/promote the spread of wetland habitats; - Silt ponds will be retained and maintained during the rehabilitation phase.
+- Targeted drain blocking around existing wetlands or standing water to create/promote the spread of wetland habitats; - Optimising water retention in wetland areas, including placement of berms where required; - Regular drain blocking (3/100) in targeted dry cutaway adjacent to wetland mosaics, along with the blocking of outfalls and management of water levels; - Silt ponds will be retained and maintained during the rehabilitation phase.
 During the monitoring and verification phase silt ponds will be continually inspected and maintained, where appropriate.
 When it is deemed that silt ponds are not required, as the bog has been successfully stabilised and water quality parameters meet targets the condition of the silt ponds will be reviewed.
 Silt ponds will either be dewatered (water levels lowered to a level where the silt pond will naturally develop as a small wetland feature), left in situ, or infilled (where discharges do not require silt control).

-An indication of the areas for these various measures is shown in Table 8.1 and in BNM-DR-23-02-05 titled Kilaranny Bog: Rehabilitation Measures.
+An indication of the areas for these various measures is shown in Table 8.1 and in BNM-DR-23-06-01 titled Kilaranny Bog: Bog Site Location.